fallanic/saiku-query-helper/README.md

 Another example containing a simple web server acting as a Saiku "wrapper" around saiku is also available in the "examples" directory.

-This package has been tested with Saiku server 2.4 and might not work with future versions (if Saiku REST api changes).
+This package has been tested with Saiku server 2.4 and might not work with future versions (if Saiku REST api changes in the future).

 That's all folks!